mostaphaRoudsari/ladybug-primer/text/components/selectSkyMtx.md

 * ##### cumulativeSkyMtx [Required]
 The output from a GenCumulativeSkyMtx component.
 * ##### HOY [Optional]
-An hour of the year for which you would like to select a sky.
+An hour of the year or list of hours of the year for which you would like to select a sky.
 This must be a value between 1 and 8760.
 * ##### analysisPeriod [Default]
 An analysis period from Analysis Period component.
 This will override an input HOY (hour of the year).
 * ##### removeDiffuse [Optional]